mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 **Katagiri Roshi:** No. Exactly.

 That’s why if you do this with high resolve, very naturally you [...] harvest wisdom and its function and plant it in your life.
-So you never forget it, you never get away from that, if you do it.
+So you never forget it.
+You never get away from that, if you do it.

-But if you touch that wisdom, that is already the samsaric world.
+But if you [attach to] that wisdom, that is already the samsaric world.
 That is already the samsaric world, changing constantly.
-That’s why beyond the samsaric world, what you do this, immediately you can plant it.
+That’s why *beyond* the samsaric world, [when] you do this, immediately you can plant it.
 You can plant that wisdom and its function as the root of the wholesome.
 That allows you to be born in the Buddha’s world.

-That is the next step: then you can create the Buddhist world.
+That is the next step.
+And then you can create Buddha’s world.

 In other words, if you sit down in peace – without any excuse, just sit down – then next moment, you can create a peaceful world.
 Even though the world objectively creates a lot of violence, etc., if you sit down, you can create a peaceful world.
-That’s what we do, “Please light the candle once every Sunday.”
-That is a unique way, finally, we can do it.
+That’s why we [say], “Please light the candle once every Sunday.”
+That’s fine; that is a unique way, finally, we can do it.

 So just sit down, and then create.
-Because if you sit down, immediately you can harvest wisdom and the function of wisdom. [...] root of the wholesome.
+Because if you sit down, immediately you can harvest wisdom and the functioning of wisdom.
+And they are the root of the wholesome.
 So very naturally you can create, because you immediately become peaceful, beyond the intellectual sense.
-And then, people feel peaceful.
+And then people feel peaceful.
 Very practically, it is true.
 Do you understand what I mean?

+#### 1:10:55

-**Question:** I had a question about a word. [...]
+**Question:** I had a question about a word.
+It was something fitness.
 “Impertinent?”
 “Important?”

 **Katagiri Roshi:** “Impertinent.”
 Impertinent?

-**Someone:** I think you mean pertinent.
+**Someone:** I think you mean *pertinent*.
 It should fit the occassion?

 **Someone:** “Impertinent” means “impolite.”

 **Katagiri Roshi:** Oh, “pertinent.”
 I’m sorry.
-Not “impertinent,” “pertinent.”
-“Perfect.” *[He chuckles.]* Exactly fitting in the bullseye.
+Not “impertinent,” *pertinent*. *Perfect*. *[He chuckles.]* Exactly fitting in the bullseye.

 #### 1:11:47

-**Question:** Roshi? ... so-called enlightenment, ... pebble striking bamboo...
-The difference between the experience that they have, when they hear the pebble striking the bamboo, ... when I hear that same occurance... is that due to ...
-Immediately preceding that moment, the Zen master was in *samadhi*?
-And when his stone strikes the bamboo, or he stubs his toe, he realizes that moment that previous to that point that he had been in *samadhi* but not aware of...
+**Question:** Roshi?
+In the experience [...] of so-called enlightenment for those Zen Masters with pebbles striking the bamboo...
+The difference between the experience that they have, when they hear the pebble striking the bamboo, [...] and what happens to me when I hear that same occurrence...
+Is that due to the fact that, immediately preceding that moment, the Zen master was in *samadhi*?
+And when his stone strikes the bamboo, or he stubs his toe, he realizes that moment that previous to that point that he had been in *samadhi* but not aware of [it], because you’re not aware of that...
 What I’m getting at is, what is the difference between ...
-Why does that precipitate this experience of enlightenment, and yet every one of us goes through this in life constantly, without having experience, without saying, “Wow, that was wild!
+Why does that precipitate this experience of enlightenment, and yet every one of us goes through life constantly having experiences without saying, “Wow, that was wild!
 Enlightenment there.”
 Is it because of the fact that they were in *samadhi* before that moment, and then they realized that here they were in some state of existence where they had an awareness of themselves.

 **Katagiri Roshi:** I think...
 Please tell me later if I don’t answer your question properly.
-I think that particular teacher – not only that particular teacher, everyone – lives, strictly speaking, in the realm of the first moment and first thought of the samsaric world.
-But ordinary beings are very interested in the samsaric world fabricated by after second thought, third thought, et cetera, and involved in so much.
+I think that particular teacher – not only that particular teacher, everyone – lives, strictly speaking, in the realm of the first moment, first thought of the samsaric world.
+But ordinary beings are very interested in the samsaric world fabricated after the second thought, third thought, et cetera, and involved in it so much.
 So they don’t pay attention to the source I mentioned.
-But particular teacher, this person and that person, who practice continually returning to the source of the samsaric world – this is their practice, every day, based on the six *paramitas* as I mentioned.
+But a particular teacher, this person and that person, who practice continually returning to the source of the samsaric world – this is their practice, every day, based on the six *paramitas*, as I mentioned.
 So being mindful of that first thought and the simple life, materialistically and also mentally.
 And clearly, steadfastly, and also very silent, every day.
 It’s not conspicuous, it’s not fancy practice.
 This particular person constantly takes care of everyday life in that way.

-*Then*, when the time and life conditions are arranged, that practice comes up – blooms, in a moment.
+*Then*, when the time is ripe, conditions are arranged, that practice comes up – blooms, in a moment.

 Everyone has this opportunity to attain this kind of enlightenment, but in a different way.
 Some experience very sharply, a very strong shock, like lightning or thunder, something like this.
-But some experience very slowly, like sneaking into their life, before they are conscious of it.
-But later, they can realize, very slowly.
+But some experience very slowly, like sneaking into their life, before they are conscious of it, but later they can realize.
 But either way, anyway.

-So we have an opportunity to attain enlightenment, but it depends on intention, how strong you practice, you take care of your life, in the realm of first thought, of samsara.
+So we have an opportunity to attain enlightenment, but it depends on the intention, how strong you practice, you take care of your life, in the realm of first thought of samsara.
 That’s what Dogen Zenji says in this *Record of Things Heard*.
 He [talks about it] that way.
-Not the discussion of teaching, which teaching is good or bad; it depends on the intention, degree; how much intention you have in the practice.
-So that is.
+Not the discussion of which teaching is good or bad; it depends on the intention, degree; how much intention you have in the practice.
+So *that* is.
 Is that alright?

 **Questioner:** Only intellectually. *[He laughs.]*

 **Katagiri Roshi:** Oh.
 Fine.
 That’s fine. *[He chuckles.]*

-So I think the important point is, [...] when you do zazen, zazen must be taken care of fully, with wholeheartedness.
+So I think the important point is, when you do zazen, zazen must be taken care of fully, with wholeheartedness.

 But usually we don’t, you know?
 If you look at your zazen and everyday life: no matter how often you listen to how to do zazen exactly and properly, [still when] you do zazen, very naturally zazen is taken care of by your feelings and ideas.
 So naturally, very sloppy zazen, et cetera. *[He laughs.]* So that’s why, even though you do zazen, anyway, you really do zazen exactly.
 When you wash your face, you really wash your face.
 If you continue to practice like this, very naturally, time will mature, [time and] occasion become arranged, and then naturally something happens.
-“Something” means oneness with the whole universe, the rhythm of life, universal life, comes up.
+“Something” means oneness with the whole universe.
+The rhythm of life, universal life, comes up.

 In the *bendo-e*, some of you [saw] Narasaki Roshi.
 Narasaki Roshi’s life is... you know, if you look at him, very naturally you can feel that.
 Each moment is really perfect: stand up still, silent, and steadfast.
-[Whether his] gassho, bow, standing, and talking with us, it’s really sharp, but very soft and compassionate, very steadfast, and very silent.
+[Whether his] gassho, bow, standing, or talking with us, it’s really sharp, but very soft and compassionate, very steadfast, and very silent.
 But it’s really directly going, something.

 So this is a person.
-So that practice is very important for us.
+That practice is very important for us.
 That person is the so-called *right teacher*.
 Later I will explain *right teacher*.
-It’s really right teacher is something like that.
+Really *right teacher* is something like that.

 #### 1:20:42

 **Question:** Hojo-san, yesterday you used the word *surrender*.
-How does that have to do with being [...] the first moment, surrender.
+How does that have to do with being [in] the first moment, surrender.
 Will you talk about [that]?

 **Katagiri Roshi:** Surrender?